Mélanie de Jesus dos Santos

 Mélanie Johanna de Jesus dos Santos (born 5 March 2000) is a French artistic gymnast.
+She was a member of the bronze medal-winning team at the 2023 World Championships.
 She is the 2019 European all-around champion, a two time European champion on the floor exercise (2018, 2019), and the 2021 European champion on the balance beam.
 She is also the 2018 European silver medalist with the French team, the 2019 European silver medalist on the balance beam, and the 2017 European bronze medalist in the all-around.
 She represented France at the 2020 Summer Olympics where she placed sixth with the team and on the uneven bars and eleventh in the all-around.
-She is the 2017, 2018, and 2019 French all-around champion, and she won the Longines Prize for Elegance in 2019.
+She is the 2017, 2018, 2019 and 2024 French all-around champion, and she won the Longines Prize for Elegance in 2019.

 Personal life

-De Jesus dos Santos was born in Schœlcher, Martinique.
+De Jesus dos Santos was born in Schœlcher, Martinique, a French island.
 Her father is Portuguese and her mother is Martinican.
-She has two half-sisters who live in Portugal with their father.
+She has two half-sisters, who live in Portugal with their father.
 She began gymnastics at age five at a club in La Trinité.
-She moved to Saint-Etienne in mainland France in 2013 to join the French national team and to train with Eric and Monique Hagard.
-She speaks French, English and Martinican Creole.
+She moved to Saint-Étienne in mainland France in 2013 to join the French national team and to train with Eric and Monique Hagard.
+She speaks French, English, and Martinican Creole.

+In 2022, she moved to World Champions Centre in Texas to train with Laurent and Cécile Landi.